-Have you received an invitation to consult with Gerson Lehrman Group?
+Have you received an invitation to consult with expert network GLG?
 Learn what to expect if you work with the world’s largest expert network, how to set your consulting rate, and land a steady stream short, high-paying projects in our GLG review.

 What is GLG?

-GLG (which is rebranded shorthand the Gerson Lehrman Group) and other expert networks profit by capitalizing on your subject matter expertise.
+GLG (rebranded from Gerson Lehrman Group) and other expert networks profit by capitalizing on your subject matter expertise.
 They are well-compensated middlemen, connecting organizations with consultants within their in-house “community,” aka “expert network.”
 Why do companies hire consultants?
 Because a single critical decision can cost companies millions of dollars, so paying a few thousand in consulting fees is peanuts in comparison.

-Expert networks like GLG make perfect sense, which is why the industry now has almost 200 similar networks, raking in $1.5 billion in annual revenue.
+GLG is the largest firm in a secretive, but thriving industry.
+There are over 140 expert network companies around the world, raking in nearly $2 billion in annual revenue.
 These networks are the bridge between experts and companies who need them.
 Investors and management consultants need straight talk from people in the trenches who can offer insights before they make an investment or a decision about a strategic direction to take.
 GLG’s clients need the “real story” from inside experts like you!

 What should you expect on a GLG consulting call?